react-navigation/react-navigation.github.io/website/blog/2019-11-04-binding-react-navigation-5-to-ui-kitten.md

 ### Step 2.
 Top tabs

 Say, our app has both in-progress and finished tasks.
 So, you should separate them to avoid a mess.
 Here you can make it with two tabs on the home screen.
 To do this, we need to have three screens: two for tabs and one master screen for navigation management between tabs.
-Unlike the Stack Navigatorcomponent, the Top Tabs `Navigator` has a special prop for the component to control navigation between tabs - `tabBarComponent`.
+Unlike the Stack Navigator component, the Top Tabs `Navigator` has a special prop for the component to control navigation between tabs - `tabBar`.
 We will use it to configure the tab bar with UI Kitten components.

 Open `./src/navigators/todo.navigator.tsx` file and paste the following code: